admeeer/polypip/README.md

     <path>                path to the directory or file to scan for imports

 options:
-    --refererence, --r <path>   path to a requirements.txt file to reference versions from --overwrite, --o            overwrite requirements.txt file if it already exists --shallow, --s              do not search for imports recursively --dry-run                   preview the requirements.txt that would be generated
+    --reference, --r <path>   path to a requirements.txt file to reference versions from --overwrite, --o            overwrite requirements.txt file if it already exists --shallow, --s              do not search for imports recursively --dry-run                   preview the requirements.txt that would be generated